Updated September 10, 2021.

 Following these steps if you have a Medicare Advantage or Prescription Drug Plan will help you ensure that your Medicare coverage will be sufficient for next year.

-Doing nothing during the Annual Enrollment Period does not mean that you won’t have coverage next year.
+Doing nothing during the Open Enrollment Period does not mean that you won’t have coverage next year.
+In most cases, you'll be automatically re-enrolled in your current plans.
 However, if you want to be on the safe side, it doesn’t hurt to contact your health insurer to double-check your enrollment.

-Want more insight into the Annual Election Period?
+Want more insight into the Medicare Open Enrollment Period?
 Check out these articles and our downloadable guide: